openebs-archive/openebs-docs/docs/installation.md

 helm install --namespace openebs --name openebs stable/openebs --version 1.1.0
 ```

 **Note:** Since Kubernetes 1.12, if any containers does not set its resource requests & limits values, it results into eviction.
-It is recommend to set these values appropriately to OpenEBS pod spec in the operator YAML before installing OpenEBS.
-The example configuration can be get from [here](#example-configuration-pod-resource-requests).
+It is recommended to set these values appropriately to OpenEBS pod spec in the operator YAML before installing OpenEBS.
+The example configuration can be obtained from [here](#example-configuration-pod-resource-requests).

 As a next step [verify](#verifying-openebs-installation) your installation and do the [post installation](#post-installation-considerations) steps.